Béla Károlyi: Later career

 Márta Károlyi remained the national team coordinator for USA Gymnastics until 2016.
 During the 2008 Summer Olympics, Béla Károlyi appeared as a guest commentator for NBC News.
 He claimed that the Chinese women's gymnastics team was cheating by using athletes who did not meet the minimum age requirement.
 He and his wife said, "They are using half-people.
 One of the biggest frustrations is, what arrogance.
 These people think we are stupid."

-Károlyi said that he disagreed with the age limit, and called for the International Olympic Committee to abolish it.
+Károlyi said that he disagreed with the age limit.
+He called for it to be abolished by the International Olympic Committee.
 He said that if a gymnast was good enough to earn a spot at the Olympics or World Championships, he or she deserves to go.
-He praised the Chinese for their competitiveness and skills during the competitions, and said that he objected to the possibility that they were being used by their government.
+He objected to the possibility that they were being used by their government.
 "They do good gymnastics and are a good service for the sport," he said.
 "They have the ultimate effective training program.
 That’s why I am more upset that they are cheating.
 They don’t need cheating.
 They would be just as good with a lineup of eligible athletes."